 For the remainder of the island, minimum levels of car parking provision define a balance between the need to accommodate cars whilst at the same time supporting a move to more sustainable patterns of mobility.

-All minimum car parking requirements which result in part of one space being provided for a residential development proposal should be rounded down to the next whole number (except where the level of provision would result in less than one space).
+All parking requirements which result in part of one space being provided will be rounded down to the next whole number (except where the level of provision would result in less than one space).